 The extra funding will be used to help more people, including those with very complex issues.

-The council is working with local charities and neighboring areas to provide better support.
+The council is working with local charities and neighbouring areas to provide better support.

 Miss Baker said: “We are always talking to the council, trying to work with them and get funding.”